- Home

 or call (763) 350-9060

-Map of the AEDs in our community
+Map of AED locations in our communityTraining

-or call to schedule a training for your group!
+Free training open to the public - call to schedule a training for your group!

 Topics to be covered:

--Sudden Cardiac Arrest (SCA) awareness
+- Sudden Cardiac Arrest (SCA) awareness

--Good Samaritan Laws
+- Good Samaritan Laws

--Bystander CPR (compression only)
+- Bystander CPR (compression only)